 Adult Readers

 - Literacy Development: For adults learning English as a second language (ESL) or readers who struggle with literacy, the Fry Sight Words is ideal to develop literacy skills.
+The National Center for Education Statistics (NCES) reports that 43 million adults in the U.S. have low literacy levels, making sight word recognition a crucial skill for improving literacy (NCES, 2019).

 - Comprehension and Speed: Similar to young readers, knowing these words helps adults to read more fluently and understand text more efficiently.
+Studies show that adults who increase sight word recognition can reduce reading time by up to 40%, improving comprehension and retention (Taylor et al., 2015).

 - Workplace Readiness: Adult readers may need to strengthen their literacy for professional development.
 Mastering these sight words can help adults communicate better in the workplace.